abemscac/pies-doc/docs/vue3/props.md

 Have you ever been in a situation that **for some reason, "some" properties in your props are just not reactive**?

-For most of the time, that happens because you've accidentally broke the reactivity of props.
-Since `props` is a shallow reactive **proxy**, you can just treat it like a reactive proxy.
+For most of the time, that means you've accidentally broke the reactivity of props.
+Since `props` is a shallow reactive proxy, you can just treat it like a reactive proxy.
 Check [here](./reactive#the-reactivity-of-reactive-proxy) for solutions!